 "I'm a chicken," she answered in a high, cackly voice, much to the amusement of the class.

 We could talk about a "hidden observer" that always knows what's going on and maintains control, no how matter deeply a person is hypnotized, as Hilgard (1974) did.
 We could talk about "trance logic," which is similar to the logic which is found in dreams, as Martin Orne (1959) did.
-But why should we infer the presence of any extra mental processes when they are not needed?
+But why should we infer the presence of extra mental processes such as these when they are not needed?